galiya/TechKnow2018Workshop/Part2-ConsumeMLModel/WebAppNodejs/README.md

 ![screenshot1](assets/SPA_start.png)

+## Classify images within web application using Custom Vision service

-Step 4.
-Now open index.html file in your IDE (VS Code or others), or open it in text editor and a few changes that will allow us to connect our application page to the Custom Vision service through Prediction API URL.
+Step 1.
+Now open ```index.html``` file in your IDE, or open it in text editor.
+Once a few changes descibed below are applied, our application page will be able to connect to the Custom Vision service through Prediction API URL.
 That will give user ability to upload an image file for classification, and the user would be able to see the results of the prediction on the page.

 1. Modify html file to add controls to upload file at the bottom of the <body> tag:
 ```html